DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Introduction

-Our paper is structured as follows: in Sec. \ref{hyp}, we describe our work hypothesis as well as our model of a decentralized environment while Sec. \ref{dynamic_opti} describes our dynamic.
-Sec. \ref{guarantee} sketches the proof of our convergence guarantees which is fully detailed in the Appendix.
-Then, Sec. \ref{complexity} compares our work with its competitors, Sec. \ref{algo} explains our implementation of this algorithm and finally Sec. \ref{num} verifies numerically our claims.
-All our experiments are reproducible, using PyTorch \cite{Pytorch2019} and our code can be found online: \href{https://github.com/AdelNabli/DADAO/}{https://github.com/AdelNabli/DADAO/}.
+\paragraph{Contributions.} \textbf{(1)} We propose a primal algorithm with provable guarantees in the context of asynchronous decentralized learning. \textbf{(2)} This algorithm is the first to reach accelerated rates for both communications and computations while not requiring ad-hoc mechanisms obtained from an inner loop. \textbf{(3)} We propose a simple theoretical framework compared to concurrent works, we show that our rates are better than previous works, and \textbf{(4)} we illustrate this theoretical comparison numerically. \paragraph{Structure of the paper.} In Sec. \ref{hyp}, we describe our work hypothesis and our model of a decentralized environment, while Sec. \ref{dynamic_opti} describes our dynamic.
+Sec. \ref{guarantee} states our convergence guarantees and highlights that the communication and computational rates of our method are better compared to its competitors.
+Next, Sec. \ref{algo} explains our implementation of this algorithm, and finally, Sec. \ref{num} verifies our claims numerically.
+All our experiments are reproducible, using PyTorch \citep{Pytorch2019}, our code being online \footnote{\href{https://github.com/AdelNabli/DADAO/}{https://github.com/AdelNabli/DADAO/}}.